 “Visiting customers is like working out or eating healthy: everybody knows they should do it, very few people actually do.
 And it’s not like we’re above others.
 We launched Close.io in January 2013.
 Our first customer visit?
 May 2014.
 It took us more than a year to set foot in a customer’s office.
 Isn’t that crazy?!?”

 Sending out well-planned user feedback surveys to see how they are doing is another great way to do this.
-Successful companies send out regular Net Promoter Score surveys all the time to see what customers are thinking about their product and you should make this a regular practice.
+Successful companies send out regular Net Promoter Score surveys to see what customers are thinking about their product.
+You too should make this a regular practice.

 Demanding feedback is another thing that you should consider adding to this process.
 I attended a conference recently and was approached by one of the conference’s host near the end of the event.
 He asked me, “What’s one thing I can do to make this conference better next year?”
-I said, “I think this year’s conference is good enough already!” and he said that, “I’m not letting you leave until you tell me at least one thing I can do to improve.”
+I said, “I think this year’s conference is good enough already!” and he responded, “I’m not letting you leave until you tell me at least one thing I can do to improve.”

-You can begin this process by creating simple website feedback widget and surveys that you can add to your triggered emails with YesInsights.
+You can begin this process by creating simple website feedback widgets and surveys that can be added to your triggered emails with YesInsights.
 Take our free trial for a spin and we’ll be more than happy to provide you and your company a personalized use case that will work for you for free 🙂

 If you like what you’re reading and would love to get our updates, please subscribe to our newsletter!